 Avoid sugary drinks like soda and fruit juice as they can cause your blood sugar to spike.
 Try to limit caffeine later in the day, as too much might interfere with your sleep.
 If plain water is unappealing, try adding lemon or lime slices – just limit how much and how often, as the acid can erode the enamel in your teeth.

 Regular exercise offers numerous health benefits, including improved energy.
 The Centers for Disease Control and Prevention recommends that adults aim for 150 minutes of exercise each week – which translates to 30 minutes per day.
 Those 30 minutes can be broken up into smaller chunks, which is good news for busy caregivers.

 For higher levels of energy and alertness, as well as improved focus throughout the day, try to exercise in the morning.
 If a visit to the gym won’t fit into your schedule, there are plenty of exercises you can do from home.
 A smart device, or laptop, paired with a fitness app gives you the freedom to workout anywhere at any time.
 A brisk walk is also a great exercise, and a wonderful way to practice self-care.

 More sleep seems like the obvious solution when we are tired – but that is easier said than done, especially for caregivers.
 On average most adults need between 7 to 8 hours of sleep per night.

 Chronic stress – a challenge many caregivers face – is just one of the many risk factors for sleep disturbances.
 Certain medications, hormones, as well as your age can also impact your ability to sleep well.

 Experts recommend maintaining a consistent sleep schedule, as well as limiting screen usage before bed to improve your sleep quality.
-If you are able, recharge your batteries with a nap – keep it brief so you don’t have trouble falling asleep.
+If you are able, you can recharge your batteries with a nap – just keep it brief so you don’t have trouble falling asleep later.

 Next Read: Simple Self-Care Ideas